mdip/azure-webjobs-mqttoutput/README.md

 This project is based on https://github.com/keesschollaart81/CaseOnline.Azure.WebJobs.Extensions.Mqtt.

-The repository contains the code for the Microsoft.Azure.WebJobs.Extensions.MqttOutputBinding NuGet Package.
+The repository contains the code for the WebJobs.Extensions.MqttOutputBinding NuGet Package.
 This package enables you to publish a message to a MQTT topic as a result of an Azure Function.

 Are you curious what MQTT is?
 Check [this page](http://mqtt.org/faq)!